 o tissue and blood bank related equipment

-o ultra-violet/infra-red equipment used in medical, surgical, dental, or veterinary sciences
+o ultra-violet/infra-red equipment used in medical, surgical, dental, and

 o apparatuses based on the use of X-rays of alpha, beta or gamma radiation treatments

-Medicines and Medical Devices Agency of Serbia (ALIMS) is in charge of issuing marketing authorizations for medicinal products and medical devices.
-Although Serbia is not yet EU member, it has adopted most European regulations.
-For medical devices, EU certificate and approval will be mandatory as of December 2018, Medical Devices Law (2017).
+The Medicines and Medical Devices Agency of Serbia (ALIMS) oversees issuing marketing authorizations for medicinal products and medical devices.
+Although Serbia is not yet an EU member, it has adopted most European regulations.
+For medical devices, EU certification and approval is mandatory as of December 2018, under Medical Devices Law (2017).
 The registration process for pharmaceuticals is more complicated and time consuming (ALIMS).

-Pricing and reimbursement policies in Serbia are regulated by two acts: Price Decree for Drugs for Human Use and the Decree on the Criteria and Procedure for the Reimbursement List.
-These decrees established the criteria for setting maximum prices for all medicines, whether reimbursed or not reimbursed/purchased by state.
-The maximum wholesaler price permitted is set at an adjusted average of wholesaler prices in three reference countries, i.e. Slovenia, Croatia and Italy.
-Based on the Law on Drugs and Medical Devices, guidelines for the PDL (positive drug list) for the reimbursement of drugs consists of products grouped under their anatomical-therapeutic-chemical (ATC) code.
+Pricing and reimbursement policies in Serbia are regulated by two acts: The Price Decree for Drugs for Human Use and the Decree on the Criteria and Procedure for the Reimbursement List.
+These decrees established the criteria for setting maximum prices for all medicines, whether reimbursed or not reimbursed/purchased by the state.
+The maximum wholesaler price permitted is set at an adjusted average of wholesaler prices in three reference countries: Slovenia, Croatia and Italy.
+Based on the Law on Drugs and Medical Devices, guidelines for the positive drug list (PDL) for the reimbursement of drugs consists of products grouped under their anatomical-therapeutic-chemical (ATC) code.

-There are no restrictions on imports, provided the medicines are registered or approved for use in Serbia.
+There are no restrictions on imports, provided the medicines are registered/approved for use in Serbia.
 The import duties range from 1-5%.
-Customs duties are not applied to the imports from the countries from the region that Serbia has signed Free Trade Agreements with.
-According to Serbian tax regulation, all products regardless of origin are subject to a 20% value added tax, which is borne by the final customer (hospital or patient), except orthotic and prosthetic devices and medical devices - products that are surgically implanted in the body, which are subject to an 8% value added tax.
+Customs duties are not applied to imports from countries with which Serbia has signed Free Trade Agreements.
+According to Serbian tax regulations, all products regardless of origin are subject to a 20 percent value added tax (VAT), which is borne by the final customer (hospital or patient), except orthotic and prosthetic devices and medical devices - products that are surgically implanted in the body, which are subject to ten percent value added tax.

 Procurement & Tenders